GregoryMaselle/Assignment1_60_CSC3002F/Assignment1_CSC3002F_GROUP60_MSLGRE001_SLMTAA007_PDCPRA001/readme.md

 ## A Note on Collaboration

 This code was developed by GregoryMaselle, TaahirSuleman and prashanthPadiachy. server.py was coded by all 3, and each collaborator coded their own client.py files.
-MSLGRE001_Client.py = GregoryMaselle
-PDCPRA001Client.py = prashanthPadiachy
-SLMTAA007_Client.py = TaahirSuleman
+MSLGRE001_Client.py = GregoryMaselle, PDCPRA001Client.py = prashanthPadiachy, SLMTAA007_Client.py = TaahirSuleman.